Nancy Krisch, PT, DPT, PhD

 E-mail: nancy.krisch@stonybrook.edu

 Dr. Krisch received her BS in Biological Science degree from the State University of New York at Albany in 1992 and completed her BS in Physical Therapy degree from the State University of New York Health Science Center at Brooklyn in 1995.
-She went on to receive her post-professional DPT degree from Stony Brook University.
-Most recently, she completed her PhD in the Curriculum, Instruction and Science of Learning (CISL) Program in the Graduate School of Learning and Instruction at the University at Buffalo.
+She went on to receive her post-professional DPT degree from Stony Brook University and completed her PhD in the Curriculum, Instruction and Science of Learning (CISL) Program in the Graduate School of Learning and Instruction at the University at Buffalo.

-Dr. Krisch has been a physical therapist since 1995, and has extensive experience in the acute care setting working with patients with a variety of neurological, orthopedic and cardiopulmonary diagnoses.
-Dr. Krisch has also practiced across the continuum of care in the inpatient rehab, outpatient, and home care settings.
-Her past employers include Mount Sinai Medical Center, Cedars-Sinai Medical Center and Stony Brook University Hospital.
-Most recently she practiced in the acute care setting at Northwell Health’s Huntington Hospital.
+Dr. Krisch has extensive experience in the acute care setting working with patients with a variety of neurological, orthopedic and cardiopulmonary diagnoses.
+She has also practiced across the continuum of care in the inpatient rehab, outpatient, and home care settings.
+She currently practices in the acute care setting at Stony Brook University Hospital.

-Dr. Krisch began working as a physical therapist educator at Stony Brook in 2013.
-She currently teaches Foundations of Inpatient Care and Neuroscience for Physical Therapy.
-She coordinates Case Studies I and is a co-instructor in Cardiopulmonary PT II.
+Dr. Krisch currently teaches Foundations of Inpatient Care, Neuroscience for Physical Therapy and Case Studies I. She is a co-instructor in Cardiopulmonary PT II.
 Her primary scholarly interests include health literacy in curricula, and optimizing communication between clinicians and patients.

 Publications